 Although people always talk about the freedom that comes with living out of a backpack, it also comes with limitations.
 Like a backpack.
 It may surprise you to realize but backpacks were designed for backpackers and long-term travelers, not photographers/videographers traveling with lots of heavy, expensive and fragile gear.

 As I focus more on building my career as videographer and opening a media company, I need a base.
 Somewhere to store this gear I am not using, instead of random hotels and friends’ houses in various countries — as I’m currently doing.

 Then there is the drone.
 Let’s not forget that within a week of purchasing this drone I made headlines by getting arrested again, this time in India.
-(Story will be published once I finish the video of the “illegal” Khajuraho drone footage that got me arrested.)
+(Full story along the video of the “illegal” Khajuraho drone footage that got me arrested can be found here.)
 Some countries its just better not to travel with a drone.
 Plus because I bought the biggest toughest drone suitcase I could find, it’s a mandatory piece of check-in luggage.
 And everyone knows that nomads are highly allergic to check-in luggage.